My official corporate bio:

-As with any team lead, a significant portion of my day-to-day is enabling my co-workers to do great things.
-I do this by plowing the road, taking bullets and smiling all the way, because why-the-hell-not.
+As with any engineering lead, a significant portion of my day-to-day is enabling my co-workers to do great things.
+I do this by plowing the road, taking bullets, iterating and re-iterating our strategy, ensuring my direct reports are happy and healthy, and smiling all the way, because why-the-hell-not.

 These days I also mentor folks in the black arts of systems thinking.
 I do this because I had great mentors along the way, without whom I would be nothing.
 Systems thinking behavior has absolutely nothing to do with computers.
 It just happens to also apply.

 I want to share with you all a list of maxims that I often refer back to as guidance.
 I hope they are somehow useful to you.

 Top Ten things @jeremyeder would probably say (if he’s somehow not in a meeting):